How do I know how much water is in my cistern?

 3. Float Valve or Float Switch:

-Some cisterns are equipped with float valves or float switches that automatically control the water level.
+Some tanks are equipped with float valves or float switches that automatically control the water level.
 The position of the float can give you an indication of the water level.

 4. Ultrasonic Sensors: